IOT-teamKCJ/Key-iot-app/README.md

 ## The idea
 ### General description
-Use your phone, instead of a doorlock key, through IoT devices's, custom phone app, and API's.
+Use your phone, instead of a doorlock key, through IoT devices's, custom phone app, and API's/webhooks.

 ### Indepth explanation
 (first draft):